-Please visit www.patientaccess.com and register to order prescriptions online.
+Please either complete an e-consult form on the homepage of our website, download the NHS App or visit www.patientaccess.com and register to order prescriptions online.

 72 hours notice is required for repeat prescriptions.
 This allows 24 hours for the prescription to get to the pharmacy and 48 hours for them to dispense your medication.
 If you would like the prescription to be posted to you please enclose a stamped addressed envelope.

 The Well pharmacy in Yelverton and Boots chemist in Tavistock provide a collection service whereby they collect prescriptions from the surgery daily.
 This enables you to collect your medication straight from the chemist.
 Due to an increase in workload, pharmacies now require 48 hours from the time they receive the prescription to dispense your medication.